 There are a few moments where it gets stuck behind something and you may take an unfair hit or two, but these are few and far between.
 As a whole, it’s done very well and is a good trade off for being able to use the right analog stick to roll.

 An additional bonus this game has is a selection of extra content unlocked after beating it.
-Players can look at concept art of the various monsters in the game, early designs for Kratos with the development team speaking of their inspiration.
+Players can look at concept art of the various monsters in the game and early designs for Kratos with the development team speaking of their inspiration.

 There are also cut levels with commentary put over them, including a flying level that didn’t make it into the game.
 There are trailers, teasers for the next “God of War” story, unlockable costumes and a series of challenge missions that open up even more blocked content.